15 Hilarious First Reactions to the Invention of the Bikini

-Since it hit the market in 1946, the modern bikini has become beachwear staple for women around the globe.
-However, despite its current popularity, the bikini wasn’t always such a hit.
-In fact, when it was first created by designer Louis Réard—and was showed off by model and showgirl Micheline Bernardini—it faced some serious backlash around the world after its modern incarnation swept through our culture in the 1940s.
+After hitting the market in 1946, the modern bikini became a beachwear staple for women around the globe.
+But despite its current popularity, the bikini wasn’t always such a hit.
+In fact, when it was first created by designer Louis Réard—and was showed off by model and showgirl Micheline Bernardini—it faced some serious backlash.

-Want to laugh at our pearl-clutching first reactions to the bikini?
+Want to laugh at the pearl-clutching first reactions to the bikini?
 We’ve rounded up 15 of the most hilarious takes on this paradigm-shifting swimwear—from the prescient to the prudish.
-And for more summer fun, don’t miss this great roundup of the Biggest Summer Blockbusters Every Year Since Jaws.
+And for more summer fun, don’t miss these 40 Facts That Will Make You So Excited for Summer.

-Réard’s bikini was officially dubbed a sinful item of clothing by Pope Pius XII shortly after it was introduced.
-Following the Vatican’s decree about modesty, which required “full coverage for the bodice, chest, shoulders and back,” many Catholic countries began to implement their own rules about wearing the scandalous garment.
+Réard had officially created something sinful, according to Pope Pius XII.
+Following the Vatican’s decree about modesty, which required “full coverage for the bodice, chest, shoulders and back,” many Catholic countries began to implement their own rules about wearing the scandalous bikini.

-The German magazine decided that the swimsuit was so scandalous that it wasn’t worth discussing in print—except for issuing this quote, that is.
-And if you want to improve your own style, start with these 30 Best Tips for Dressing Well in Your 30s.
+The magazine decided that the swimsuit was so scandalous that it wasn’t even worth discussing in print—except for issuing the aforementioned quote, that is.
+And for more fashion trends not universally loved, check out the 25 Tackiest Beauty Trends of All Time.

 –Diana Vreeland, 1946

-However, stateside, Diana Vreeland, the famed French-born columnist for Harper’s Bazaar and Vogue, claimed that the bikini was a game-changer for the world of fashion.
+The famed French-born columnist for Harper’s Bazaar and Vogue—claimed that the bikini was a game-changer for the world of fashion.
 And for more great fashion trends, check out these 30 Fashion Trends That Will Never Go Out of Style.

-Famed swimmer and actress Esther Williams eagerly expressed her disdain for the bikini in 1953, although she’d later go on to wear one herself.
+The famed swimmer and actress eagerly expressed her disdain for the bikini in 1953—although she’d later go on to wear one herself.

 –Fred Cole, 1950